 - Opportunities to develop your clinical skills through a training budget, termly study afternoons, shadowing more experienced therapists, membership of a CEN, opportunities to invite a senior therapist for a joint consultation

-- Opportunites to work on projects with small groups of more experienced therapists
+- Opportunities to work on projects with small groups of more experienced therapists to develop your skills

 - 91% of SENCO's report that they are happy or very happy with the service